Single quotes (‘ ’) and double quotes (“ ”) in JavaScript

 It comes down to personal preference, though many people lobby for picking one and using it consistently when creating JavaScript strings.

-The quotes rule can also enforce one type of quote except when the string contains a quote character that would have to be escaped otherwise.
+rule can require the use of double quotes (default), single quotes, or backticks whenever possible.The quotes rule can also enforce one type of quote except when the string contains a quote character that would have to be escaped otherwise.

 And finally, ESLint can require single or double quotes but still allow strings to use backtick literals.

-An easier (or supporting) solution to using ESLint to keep quote styles consistent is to use for automatic formatting.
+An easier (or supporting) solution to using ESLint to keep quote styles consistent is to use prettier for automatic formatting.

-There is also a .
+There is also a VSCode extension available for prettier.